ucam-department-of-psychiatry/camcops/docs/source/administrator/server_troubleshooting.rst

 Read timed out
 ~~~~~~~~~~~~~~

-**Tablet BLOB upload fails with error “Read timed out”.** Likely problem: large
+**Tablet BLOB upload fails with error "Read timed out".**

-BLOB (big photo), slow network.
-For example, in one of our tests a BLOB took
+Likely problem: large BLOB (big photo), slow network.
+For example, in one of
-more than 17 s to upload, so the tablet needs to wait at least that long after
+our tests a BLOB took more than 17 s to upload, so the tablet needs to wait at
-starting to send it.
-Increase the tablet’s network timeout (e.g. try
+least that long after starting to send it.
+Increase the tablet’s network
-increasing from 5000 to 60000 ms) in :menuselection:`Settings --> Server
+timeout (e.g. try increasing from 5000 to 60000 ms) in :menuselection:`Settings
-settings.`
+--> Server settings.`

 Row size too large (>8126)